grigorisg9gr/deformable_tracking_review_ijcv2016/README.md

 Git repository for the preparation of the IJCV journal with title 'Extensive Experimental Survey on Facial Non-rigid Tracking'.

+The files and a short explanation is included below.
+The files are in the order that they should be called in order to be consistent with the methodology in the code.

 * train_shape_predictors_on_presaved_images_bb.ipynb : Trains the landmark localisation models on images from public datasets with pre-saved bounding boxes.
 * run_online_tracking_by_detection.ipynb : Runs the (python) detectors (on the testset) and on top of them a landmark localisation method and exports the bounding boxes and the landmarks.